dongyx/shsub/README.md

 	<%done-%>
 	</ul>

-Calling `shsub notes.html.tpl`
+The following command prints a HTML list reporting titles of your Markdown notes.

-prints a HTML list reporting titles of your Markdown notes.
+	$ shsub notes.tpl

 **Key Features**